Transversal animal model platform

 Manager: Dr. Laurent Mailly, PhD

 The UMR_S1110/LabEx HepSYS comprises a unique state-of-the-art animal facility platform including a BSL3 zone and a specific pathogen-free area to ensure that research programs involving specifically dedicated small animal models can be performed with optimal animal care/well-being and high scientific quality.
 Within this platform, we develop cutting-edge mouse models.
 Our innovative approaches include the engraftment of patient tissues to model patient-specific disease and in vivo CRIPSR/Cas9 gene editing for biomarker and target validation, pre-clinical drug development and precision medicine.
 The models are developed and maintained by a highly qualified licensed staff.
+The facility recently acquired a Sharp Propsect T1 ulrasound imaging system with the support of PLAN CANCER 2014-2019, which allows to monitor the evolution of liver disease in small animals using a non-invasive approach.
 Infrastructure and approaches are available to the scientific community within collaborations or fee-for-service agreements.

 For more information please contact firstname.lastname@example.org